mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 High water mark for network write buffer.
-When the size of the outbound network buffer in MaxScale for a single connection exceeds this value, network traffic throtting for that connection is started.
+When the size of the outbound network buffer in MaxScale for a single connection exceeds this value, network traffic throttling for that connection is started.
 The parameter accepts [size type values](#sizes).
 The default value is 65536 bytes (was 16777216 bytes before 22.08.4).